-- Businesses which fail to support women during menopause put themselves at legal risk.
+- Businesses that fail to support people transitioning through menopause put themselves at legal risk.
 There have already been a number of successful employment tribunal claims in relation to the menopause. - Under Health and Safety legislation, employers have a duty of care to ensure the health, welfare and wellbeing of their employees. - Under The Equality Act 2010, employers have a duty not to discriminate against employees, and they are required to treat employees with respect in terms of their age, sex and gender identity.
 The menopause is a female condition (also affecting some trans and non-binary people assigned female at birth), so any detrimental treatment related to the menopause could represent direct or indirect discrimination. - Under The Equality Act 2010, employers have a duty not to discriminate against employees on the basis of disability.
-If a woman were to experience such serious symptoms due to menopause that they amount to a mental or physical impairment, which has a substantial and long-term adverse effect on her ability to carry out day-to-day activities, this could be classed as a disability under the Act.
+If an individual were to experience such serious symptoms due to menopause that they amount to a mental or physical impairment, which has a substantial and long-term adverse effect on their ability to carry Business in the Community out day-to-day activities, this could be classed as a disability under the $\mathrm{Act.}^\mathrm{31}$